xiangyuchu03/academic-kickstart/content/post/post_20220618/index.md

 subtitle: "Feedback Control for Collision-Free  Nonholonomic Vehicle Navigation on SE(2) with Null Space Circumvention"

 # Summary for listings and search engines
-summary: "Feedback Control for Collision-Free  Nonholonomic Vehicle Navigation on SE(2) with Null Space Circumvention"
+summary: "Feedback Control for Collision-Free  Nonholonomic Vehicle Navigation on SE(2) with Null Space Circumvention by Xiangyu Chu, Raymond Ng, Hesheng Wang, and Kwok Wai Samuel Au (10.1109/TMECH.2022.3186174)"

 # Link this post with a project
 projects: []